 Pint lovers will find plenty of sipping stops within a short BART, bus, ferry or car ride from San Francisco.
 Marin Brewing Company, Moylan’s Brewery and Iron Springs Pub and Brewery are North Bay main stays, and Mill Valley Beerworks draws loyal fans with an enticing menu of house brews, bottled beer and sophisticated cuisine.
 Marin County restaurants like Larkspur’s Farmshop and Barrel House Tavern in Sausalito also promise beer-friendly food menus.
-In Novato, Baeltane Brewing samples its ales just off Highway 101, and beer enthusiasts line up for pints of Pliny the Elder at Russian River Brewing Company in Santa Rosa.
+In Santa Rosa, beer enthusiasts line up for pints of Pliny the Elder at Russian River Brewing Company.

 Berkeley’s Triple Rock Brewery & Alehouse and Jupiter top the list of longtime East Bay hotspots, and new to the scene Sierra Nevada tasting room.
 The Trappist, in downtown Oakland, and The Trappist Provisions, its Rockridge spin-off, appeal to a Belgian-loving crowd; just down College Avenue, Barclays Pub maintains 30 taps.
 For more, try Oakland’s Pacific Coast Brewing Co. and its nearby neighbor Beer Revolution, or make the trek to Drake’s Brewing in San Leandro.

 South of San Francisco

 South of San Francisco, several craft breweries and beer bars line the CalTrain route, and many more are just beyond by car.
 Visit Wet Your Whistles and Beer By BART for handy guides to tasting by public transit.